animal-tree/Writing-stuff-2/Theories/Consciousness-&-Cosmogenesis.md

 ### Different from bosons

-The intersection of boson quantum states depends on shared position.
+The intersection of boson quantum states depends on shared position wave functions.

 Perhaps when the bosons intersect quantum states, they thread together some kind of singularization — however, this is not a standard concept and is an original concept, and isn't precisely/necessarily what I'm proposing.